 CFP (Certified Financial Planner), IAR (Investment Advisor Representative), CRPC (Chartered Retirement Planning Counselor), CLU (Chartered Life Underwriter), ChFC (Chartered Financial Consultant), RICP (Retirement Income Certified Professional), CEBS (Certified Employee Benefit Specialist), CEA (Certified Estate Advisor) are some of the many certifications that might lead one to believe that an adviser can be trusted to give unbiased investing advice in your best interests.
 Certifications are fine and dandy but they say nothing about what is most critically important: Whether they will make recommendations that are best for you, rather than for themselves (commissions).

-If they don't have some fancy sounding certification then they can just dream up a trustworthy sounding title for themselves like "senior wealth advisor", "senior financial services executive," "investment adviser representative" or "financial advisor".
+If they don't have some fancy sounding certification then they can just dream up a trustworthy sounding title for themselves like "chief investment officer, "wealth advisor", "senior wealth advisor", "senior financial services executive," "investment adviser representative" or "financial advisor".
 Brokers (AKA "registered representatives") are legally allowed to choose just about any title for themselves such as "adviser", "financial planner", "financial adviser", "vice president", "investment consultant", "investment strategist", "wealth manager", "investment advisory services adviser" or any other title of their own choosing that gives the impression that they are trustworthy in selecting investments that are in your best interests.
 Never make the mistake of using a non-fiduciary to help you buy, sell or hold securities.
 With safety in mind, non-fiduciaries should be regarded as nothing more than salesmen who are driven to execute transactions that pay back door commissions.

 A fancy sounding credential like CFP does not tell you whether an adviser has fiduciary duty when recommending financial products.
 In fact the CFP board will not say that all CFP's are fiduciaries.
 I constantly encounter CFP's who aggressively push inferior products like annuities.
 That should tell you everything about that adviser's priorities because annuities (other than Vanguard) are commission-based products.
 For that reason you might just call them "Certified Financial Parasites"!
 Some but not all CFP's get disciplined.
 When it comes to selecting investments, by default NO certification should ever be relied upon as a seal of trust unless they are representing you in the capacity of a fee-only fiduciary, and really on a one-time or one-task basis.
 It should also be noted that the CFP board collects an annual $325 fee from all CFP's.
 One can't help but ponder conflicts of interest.